zachdwight/LLM_Training_Prep_3Step/README.md

 This pipeline consists of two sequential Python scripts.
 Step 1: Generate LLM-Assisted Q&amp;A Suggestions

 Run this script (generate_llm_assisted_qa.py) to parse your PDF, chunk its content, and use your local Llama-Express.1-Tiny model to generate summaries and potential questions for each chunk.
+However, I have seen other options perform better such as Google's Gemma or Microsoft's PHI-3 smaller models.
+These models tend to follow directions better so it is good to compare your local LLM options.
 The output is a human-readable text file that you'll use for refinement in the next step.

 ```
 python local_LLM_data_prep.py